rdkcentral/ThunderNanoServices/BluetoothControl/doc/BluetoothControlPlugin.md

 <a name="head.Scope"></a>
 ## Scope

 This document describes purpose and functionality of the BluetoothControl plugin.
-It includes detailed specification about its configuration, methods and properties provided, as well as notifications sent.
+It includes detailed specification about its configuration,
+         methods and properties as well as sent notifications.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity

 All identifiers of the interfaces described in this document are case-sensitive.
-Thus, unless stated otherwise, all keywords, entities, properties, relations and actions should be treated as such.
+Thus, unless stated otherwise, all keywords, entities, properties,
+         relations and actions should be treated as such.

 <a name="head.Acronyms,_Abbreviations_and_Terms"></a>
 ## Acronyms, Abbreviations and Terms